paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ### Other

-Listening to Foundation by Isaac Asimov on Audible
+Listening to Foundation and Empire by Isaac Asimov on Audible
 Dracula by Bram Stoker on [Dracula by Day](https://dracula-by-day.vercel.app/)

 ## Podcasts

 Dungeons and Daddies.
 I started listening to this podcast when my son was being born and I've gone back to the start of this again in the last few months.
-Currently on Season 1 Episode 67 - Mortal Wombat.
+Currently on Season 2 Episode 15 - California Pizza Kombat.

 ## Personal projects